GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

   width="480px"
 %}

-1. Highlight context
+There are many layers of UI feedback and interaction in the above video, which help give personality to the interaction by:
+- Highlighting context.
-1. UI feedback of "how full" the value is in the range
+- Providing UI feedback of "how full" the value is in the range.
-1. UI feedback that it's accepting input
+- Providing UI feedback that a field is accepting input.

-There are many layers of UI feedback and interaction in the above video, which help give personality to the interaction.
-Here, CSS is using the [`:focus-within`](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-within) pseudo class to change the appearance of various elements, let's break down the `.fieldset-item`, it's super interesting:
+To provide feedback when an element is being interacted with, CSS is using the [`:focus-within`](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-within) pseudo class to change the appearance of various elements, let's break down the `.fieldset-item`, it's super interesting: